Do Remote Jobs Offer Benefits? Complete Guide to Health Insurance, 401(k) & Stipends (2026)

 Do Remote Jobs Offer Health Insurance?

-Yes — and in most cases, the coverage is comparable to what in-office employees receive.
+Yes, remote jobs offer health insurance — and in most cases, the coverage is comparable to what in-office employees receive.
 According to the BLS, approximately 91% of U.S. workers are employed at a firm that offers health insurance, and that holds for remote roles at companies with 50 or more employees.
 The 2025 SHRM Employee Benefits Survey confirms that remote-eligible positions at mid-size and large companies carry the same core medical, dental, and vision options as on-site roles.
+For the full breakdown, see the benefits of hiring remote workers.

 Person working remotely on laptop at home office desk